JoschuaGosda/onlineIDE/report_4.3.md

 #### Felix Gust

-- responsible for source code editor
+- responsible for source code editor (ui service)
 - he used only his full name to commit

 #### Tobias Humig